thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## Why is a relational database system so useful?

 Using the Movie Junkies example from earlier, imagine the product development team has determined that a true movie fanatic wants to know about every award a `movie` entity has received.
 Specifically, users want to know the award's name, kind, when the movie received it.
-One way to solve this is to add more columns to the `movies` table, like this.
+One way to solve this is to add more columns to the `movies` table.
+Here's an example what that might look like.

 ```text
  id | title  | duration | rated |   genre   | is_3d |      released_at       | score |                              award_name                              | award_kind |   award_received_at